Exploring the Top Tourist Places Near Haridwar within 200 km

 👉 Together, Mussoorie + Dhanaulti + Kanatal + Landour make a fantastic weekend or 3-day trip.
 You can choose lively Mussoorie or the quieter gems depending on your mood.

-Nature can’t disappoint me, and honestly it’s very lovely with us if we don’t play bad with it.
+Nature can’t disappoint you, and honestly it’s very lovely near Haridwar if you don’t play bad with it.
 Here I am gathering all the wildlife near Haridwar within 200 kms.

 Jeep safari to spot elephants, leopards, deer and peacocks